 Commonly known as Giant reed, Indian grass

 Donax is used for the manufacture of reeds for woodwind instruments.
 It was used by Egyptians for wrapping the dead and has been used for roofing, the high silica content making it durable.
 It is also a candidate for use as biofuel though its invasiveness causes problems.

 Pests & Diseases - none.

-Place of Origin - warm-temperate regions of northern hemisphere.
+Place of origin - warm-temperate regions of northern hemisphere.

-No Preference - thrives in moist conditions.
+Soil Conditions - Tolerates all - - thrives in moist conditions.